 There are many legitimate reasons why homes stand empty for long periods of time.
 Maybe you're waiting for a sale to go through, a parent has moved to a care home or you've taken a job overseas for a while.

 Most standard home insurance policies won't provide cover if you leave a property unoccupied for more than 30 days in a row.
-Or they'll require you to leave the heating on if you leave it unoccupied for several days during the winter.
+Or they'll have special terms, like require you to leave the heating on, if you leave it empty during winter.

 Some insurers, like us, will cover you if you're away for 60 days in a row, but to be on the safe side, you should check your home insurance details if your property is unoccupied for more than a month.

 Simon is a contractor who works on wind turbine projects.
 His job takes him around the world for weeks at a time.
 However, during his last project he was asked to stay on for four months as the project was proving particularly challenging.
 Now Simon loves a challenge, so he accepted immediately.

 It was only later when he got chatting to a mate about the project that the subject of his house came up.
 His friend reminded him to check the small print on his home insurance and sure enough, he found he wouldn't be covered if he left the house unoccupied for six months.